oe4dns/tootgroup.py/README.md

    configuration to its tootgroup.conf file and read it from there next time you run the script.

-   The standard configuration store is operating system dependent but will be shown during the first-run/setup phase.
-A local tootgroup.conf file placed next to the `tootgroup.py` script will override these settings tough and can be used for testing or other purposes.
+   The place for storing configuration is operating system dependent but will be shown during the first-run/setup phase.
+A local tootgroup.conf file placed next to the `tootgroup.py` script will override these settings though and can be used for testing or other purposes.

 5. If you want to set up `tootgroup.py` for more than one group, you can run it again while specifying the "--group GROUP_HANDLE" flag.
 This will then generate an independent configuration that will be read every thime you call `tootgroup.py` using this name.
-If you don't specify any, the handle "default" is created and used automatically
+If you don't specify any group name, the handle "default" is created and used automatically

 6. Test the funcionality by sending direct messages and "!@mentions" to your group while running `tootgroup.py` manually.
 See if things work as expected.